 The Stars and Stripes

 An editorial in the Army newspaper, The Stars and Stripes, expressed alarm at temperance activities back home.

-Taking advantage of wartime conditions and restrictions, the new prohibition group is working night and day for legislation which will give America prohibition in fact if not in name.
-We can remember the days of prohibition, when moonshine whiskey made quick fortunes for bootleggers, crooked politicians and dishonest police officials.
-As a result we claim we know what we want in the way of liquor legislation and feel those at home should wait until we return before initiating further legislation on liquor control.9
+Taking advantage of wartime conditions and restrictions, the new prohibition group is working night and day.
+It’s for legislation which will give America prohibition in fact if not in name.
+We can remember the days of prohibition.
+Moonshine whiskey made quick fortunes for bootleggers, crooked politicians and dishonest police officials.
+As a result we claim we know what we want in the way of liquor legislation.
+We feel those at home should wait until we return before initiating further legislation on liquor control.9

 Perhaps in the belief that the end justifies the means, temperance leaders frequently made clearly false statements.
 For example, a leading dry (temperance or prohibitionist) editor wrote this.
-“The liquor interests use more than 1,250,000 tons of sugar every year, which is more than the one-half pound ration per week for every man, woman and child in the United States of America.”10 Actually, no sugar is used in producing distilled spirits beverages.
+“The liquor interests use more than 1,250,000 tons of sugar every year.
+That is more than the one-half pound ration per week for every man, woman and child in the United States.”10 In fact, no sugar is used in producing distilled spirits (liquor)

 Similarly, the president of the Woman’s Christian Temperance Union (WCTU) wrote this.
 “Total consumption of legal and illicit liquor in the fiscal year ended June 30, 1941, was approximately 2,017,835,015 gallons.”11 That would have been over 15 gallons for every man, woman, and child in a country.
-In addition, the country had a very large proportion of abstainers!
+Also the country had a very large proportion of abstainers.